-Silver Tree Primary School is committed to safeguarding and promoting the welfare of children.
+Silver Tree Primary School and Nursery is committed to safeguarding and promoting the welfare of children.
 All staff and volunteers are expected to share this commitment and work together to ensure safeguarding our pupils is a priority.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy, Children’s Anti-bullying Policy and Prevent Policy which can all be viewed on the School Polices section of our website.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy, Children’s Anti-Bullying Policy and Prevent Policy which can all be viewed on the School Polices section of our website.

 We will ensure that: